Default

 Importance of Women's Safety

 Keeping women safe is essential.
 Domestic violence in Saudi Arabia shows the need for legal changes.
 Reforms must tackle the deep issues that allow gender-based violence.
 They should support victims and empower women, ensuring their safety and rights.
+Additionally, the establishment of underground networks for lgbtq+ support can provide crucial assistance to those in need.

 Challenges Faced by Victims of Domestic Violence in Saudi ArabiaImpact on Women's Safety